 Cortisone, prednisone, and prednisolone are some of the most common steroidal medications that are used to treat cancer in pets.

 Both prednisone and prednisolone are prescribed in the treatment of brain cancer, mast cell cancer, and even lymphomas in both dogs and cats.
-The reason these medications are so important in cancer management is that they can improve symptoms of inflammation, nausea, swelling, and pain in only a few days.
+The reason these medications are so important in cancer management is that they can improve symptoms of inflammation, nausea, swelling, and pain.
+It is also effective in reducing high levels of blood calcium (a symptom of cancer), which is life-threatening.
+High blood calcium is known as hypercalcemia and is a dangerous condition, which causes kidney stones.
+Furthermore, it can negatively affect regular brain and heart function.

 Research has also found that corticosteroids can kill hematopoietic cancer cells, which shrink tumors and slow the growth of cancer cells.